Khudai Khidmatgar

-Also called Surkh Posh or "Red Shirts" or "red-dressed", this was originally a social reform organisation focusing on education and the elimination of blood feuds; it was known as the Anjuman-e-Islah-e Afghania (society for the reformation of Afghans/Pashtoons).
+Also called Surkh Posh or "Red Shirts" or "red-dressed", this was originally a social reform organisation focusing on education and the elimination of blood feuds. it was known as the Anjuman-e-Islah-e Afghania (society for the reformation of Afghans/Pashtoons).
 The movement was led by Abdul Ghaffar Khan, known locally as Bacha Khan, Badshah Khan, or Sarhadi Gandhi.

 It gradually became more political as its members were being targeted by the British Raj.
 By 1929 its leadership was exiled from the province and large numbers were arrested.
 Seeking allies, leaders approached the All-India Muslim League and Indian National Congress; after being rebuffed by the former in 1929, the movement formally joined the Congress Party and played an important role in the Indian independence movement.
+The cooperation between Muslim Khudai Khidmatgar and predominantly Hindu Indian National Congress concerned the British, who persistently tried to sever this relationship.

 Due to pressure across India, the British colonial government finally released Bacha Khan and lifted restrictions on the movement.
 As part of the Government of India Act 1935, a limited male franchise was for the first time introduced in the North-West Frontier Province.
 In the 1937 elections, the Khudai Khidmatgars won in alliance with the Congress Party.
-Bacha Khan's brother Khan Abdul Jabbar Khan (Dr.Khan Sahib) was elected as the Chief Minister of the NWFP.
+Bacha Khan's brother Khan Abdul Jabbar Khan (Dr. Khan Sahib) was elected as the Chief Minister of the NWFP.